codeandwork/courses/courses/common/writingMaintainableCode.md

-Software evolves and we need to manage it’s complexity otherwise it will become very difficult to maintain
+##Lehman's laws of evolution
+* Software system evolves, its complexity increases unless work is done to maintain or reduce it.
+* ...